martinbergpetersen/python_design_patterns/README.md

 ### Abstract Factory Method

-#### Abstract factory pattern is a creational design pattern that let u create object of families related object without specifying the concrete implementation.
+#### Abstract factory pattern is a creational design pattern that lets you create object of families related object without specifying the concrete implementation.

 ##### When to use: